12 Agile principles: how an agile approach transforms business processes

 Principle 8: A sustainable pace of work

-2. This reduces staff turnover and allows for more accurate scheduling.
-At the start of a project, the team defines a realistic scope of work per sprint and sticks to it.
+At the start of the project, the team defines a realistic amount of work for the sprint and sticks to it.

-5. Within a month, development speed grew by 20% and the number of errors fell — because the developers stopped working in crunch mode.
+After one month, product development speed increased by 20%, and the number of bugs decreased because developers stopped working in crisis mode.
 Business impact:

-6. Staff turnover drops — people stay where there is no constant overtime.
+Employee turnover decreases because specialists stay where there is no constant overtime.

-7. Timeline forecasts become more accurate — the team consistently delivers the promised scope of work.
+Schedule forecasts become more accurate because the team consistently delivers the promised amount of work.

-8. Product quality stays high — because the team isn't worked to exhaustion.
+Product quality stays high because the team is not pushed to the limit.

 Principle 9: Technical excellence as a constant practice